intel-lab-lkp/linux/Documentation/admin-guide/sysctl/fs.rst

 ``/proc/sys/fs/fuse/max_pages_limit`` is a read/write file for
 setting/getting the maximum number of pages that can be used for servicing requests in FUSE.

+``/proc/sys/fs/fuse/default_request_timeout`` is a read/write file for
+setting/getting the default timeout (in minutes) for a fuse server to reply to a kernel-issued request in the event where the server did not specify a timeout at mount.
+If the server set a timeout, then default_request_timeout will be ignored.
+The default "default_request_timeout" is set to 0.
+0 indicates a no-op (eg requests will not have a default request timeout set if no timeout was specified by the server).

+``/proc/sys/fs/fuse/max_request_timeout`` is a read/write file for
+setting/getting the maximum timeout (in minutes) for a fuse server to reply to a kernel-issued request.
+A value greater than 0 automatically opts the server into a timeout that will be at most "max_request_timeout", even if the server did not specify a timeout and default_request_timeout is set to 0.
+If max_request_timeout is greater than 0 and the server set a timeout greater than max_request_timeout or default_request_timeout is set to a value greater than max_request_timeout, the system will use max_request_timeout as the timeout.
+0 indicates a no-op (eg requests will not have an upper bound on the timeout and if the server did not request a timeout and default_request_timeout was not set, there will be no timeout).

+Please note that for the timeout options, if the server does not respond to the request by the time the timeout elapses, then the connection to the fuse server will be aborted.
+Please also note that the timeouts are not 100% precise (eg you may set 10 minutes but the timeout may kick in after 11 minutes).